 By Adrienne Jones, Safety Manager, ACRT

 In the realm of workplace safety, attitudes matter just as much as procedures and protocols.
 An effective safety program isn’t merely a set of rules enforced from above; it’s a mindset deeply ingrained in every level of an organization.
-From the executive suite to the front lines, safety must be more than a priority — it must be a core value.
+From the executive suite to the front lines, a culture of safety must be more than a priority — it must be a core value.

 Safety managers used to be seen only as fault-finders, waiting in the wings to catch people doing something wrong.
 Today, we recognize that safety is not about assigning blame but about leaning into learning and preserving the well-being of our most valuable asset: our employees.
 It takes people who lead by example, fostering an environment where curiosity, accountability, and transparency take precedence.